laravel/docs/eloquent.md

 <a name="local-scopes"></a>
 ### Local Scopes

 Local scopes allow you to define common sets of constraints that you may easily re-use throughout your application.
-For example, you may need to frequently retrieve all users that are considered "popular".
-To define a scope, prefix an Eloquent model method with `scope`.
+For example, you may need to frequently retrieve all users that are considered "popular" To define a scope, prefix an Eloquent model method with `scope`.

 Scopes should always return a query builder instance: